OGA Hybrid Execution Mode#

 Pre-optimized Models#

 AMD provides a set of pre-optimized LLMs ready to be deployed with Ryzen AI Software and the supporting runtime for hybrid execution.
-These models can be found on Hugging Face in the following collection:
+These models can be found on Hugging Face in the following collections:

 https://huggingface.co/amd/Phi-3-mini-4k-instruct-awq-g128-int4-asym-fp16-onnx-hybrid